The Photographers Guide to Buying a Tripod-New

 Never buy any tripod that positions the camera’s viewfinder below your eye level height.
 If you do, you will spend all your photography time hunched over and potentially end up with back and neck problems.
 Besides, there are enough times when we choose to photograph below eye level and I would rather save my back pain for those situations.

-Actually, I recommend buying the tallest tripod you can afford that also meets the other criteria in this guide.
+I recommend buying the tallest tripod you can afford that also meets the other criteria in this guide.
 The benefits of taller tripods quickly become evident when you are photographing from a hillside, pond, or other lower surfaces.

 How to Determine Tripod Minimum Height Requirement